 While word of mouth can be a positive thing for your business drawing in new customers, it can just as easily have the opposite effect.
 If your customers have a negative experience, 58 percent of them are likely to tell others about their experience.
 Bad customer service can not only cause you to lose current customers but can prevent you from gaining new ones.

 An easy way to avoid having bad customer support experiences is to always show your customers respect when interacting with them.
 Make sure you give them time to air out their issues, be sympathetic to their situation, and be polite no matter how heated the situation gets.
-Remember that while a customer may be taking out their anger on you, they are really on frustrated with the situation.
+Remember that while a customer may be taking out their anger on you, they are really frustrated with the situation.

 Keeping your cool during situations like these can lead to positive benefits like gaining valuable feedback that you can use to improve your business.
 And remember, when in doubt the customer is always right.

 3. Create a Knowledge Database in your Support Help Desk

-Creating a knowledge database within your support desk system is a great way to streamline your responses and get more done in less time.
+Creating a knowledge database within your support help desk system is a great way to streamline your responses and get more done in less time.
 To start, it’s a good idea to gather the information and answers to some of your most commonly asked questions.
 This way whenever a customer comes to you with one of these problems, you won’t have to waste time typing out the same answer over and over again.
 With the information in the knowledge database, you can just copy and paste it over.
 Even though you already have a response written out for you, don’t forget to make each answer personalized and friendly.

 Each time you get another question that’s not already in the database, you can use the information pulled to answer it to create another entry in the database.
 That way when someone else asks the same question again, you can be ready.